Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Learning-Brains.md

 ## Training Mode / External Control

-When [running an ML-Agents training algorithm](Training-ML-Agents.md), at least one Brain asset must be in the Academy's `Broadcast Hub`.
+When [running an ML-Agents training algorithm](Training-ML-Agents.md), at least one Agent must have a LearningBrain.
 This allows the training process to collect the observations of Agents using that Brain and give the Agents their actions.